The Simple Yoga Routine All Runners Should Be Doing

-Pigeon pose provides a deep stretch for your hips, which in turn helps relieve back pain and sciatica.
+Benefits: Pigeon pose provides a deep stretch for your hips, which in turn helps relieve back pain and sciatica.
 Pigeon pose also provides an emotional release, which can be nice if you've been really pushing yourself toward a goal or race.

 There you have it—a simple yet effective flow for runners of all levels (and honestly, for all active people).
 Try adding this sequence to your routine and see if you notice a difference during your runs, too.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.